 - 1. From the Main Menu, highlight Logical Drive Management and press Enter. - 2.
 Highlight the logical drive you want and press Enter. - 3.
-To set read cache policy for this logical drive, highlight ReadPolicy and press the spacebar to toggle though ReadCache, ReadAhead and None. - Press Ctrl-A to save your settings.
+For the following items, accept the existing setting choose a new one: - Highlight Alias and type an alias into the field.
+Maximum of 31 characters.
+Use letters, numbers, space between words and underscore.
+An alias is optional. - Highlight WritePolicy and press the spacebar to toggle between WriteBack and WriteThru (write though). - Highlight ReadPolicy and press the spacebar to toggle though ReadCache, ReadAhead and None. - 4.
+Press Ctrl-A to save your settings.